Where to find a COVID-19 vaccine clinic in Toronto today

 For those 12 years of age or older who live or work in Scarborough hot spots.

-For individuals aged 12+ who go to school, live or work in any "M" postal code with priority for those in M6M, M6N, M6A, M6E, M9N and all "M" hot spots.
+For those 12 years of age or older who live, go to school, or work in Scarborough hot spots.